rsksmart/powpeg-redeemscript-parser/README.md

 Generates a regular powpeg redeemscript.
 This methods takes the parameterized powpegBtcPublicKeys, sorts them ascending and generates a p2ms script.
 The signature threshold is half public keys plus one.

-### getErpRedeemScript
+### getP2shErpRedeemScript

 ```
-function getErpRedeemScript(powpegBtcPublicKeys: Array<string|Buffer>, erpBtcPublicKeys: Array<string|Buffer>, csvValue: string): Buffer;
+function getP2shErpRedeemScript(powpegBtcPublicKeys: Array<string|Buffer>, erpBtcPublicKeys: Array<string|Buffer>, csvValue: string): Buffer;
 ```

-Generates an ERP powpeg redeemscript. (this will become the default after the first powpeg change after IRIS) This method takes the parameterized powpegBtcPublicKeys, the emergency multisig public keys, and the delay value to generate the ERP redeeemscript.
+Generates a P2SH ERP powpeg redeemscript. (this will become the default after the first powpeg change after IRIS) This method takes the parameterized powpegBtcPublicKeys, the emergency multisig public keys, and the delay value to generate the P2SH ERP redeeemscript.

 ### getFlyoverRedeemScript